Ambiabstract/props_scaling_recompiler/README.md

 ## Future plans:

+- Auto update of lights.rad (if the original prop is included in this file - its scaled versions will be added automatically).
+- Parsing the mdl header to see in advance the presence of the $staticprop parameter (reduce script runtime).
+- "_dir" ending support when parsing gameinfo.
+- Portal 2 support research.
-1. New entity - scaling physical props with preserving correct collision and converting any props to physical props.
+- New entity - scaling physical props with preserving correct collision and converting any props to physical props.
-2. New entity - scaling dynamic props with preserving correct collision and converting any props to dynamic props.
+- New entity - scaling dynamic props with preserving correct collision and converting any props to dynamic props.
-3. New feature for painting static props, analogous to "rendercolor" from newer versions of the engine.
+- New feature for painting static props, analogous to "rendercolor" from newer versions of the engine.
-4. Static Prop Combine analog.
+- Static Prop Combine analog.
 Merger of several models into one static prop.
 This functionality is already available in Propper++, but we have some ideas how to improve it.

 ## Credits:
 Thanks to ficool2 for Hammer++ and Propper++